 The Media School also offers international Field Experience courses.
 These are semester-long classes that include a short-term travel component, ranging in length from one to four weeks.
 The trips provide students with the hands-on application of classroom concepts in a unique context abroad.

-The College of Arts + Sciences also directly hosts a variety of study abroad programs, some even featuring IU faculty, that might be right for you.
+The College of Arts and Sciences also directly hosts a variety of study abroad programs, some even featuring IU faculty, that might be right for you.
 Learn more about study abroad opportunities and locations through conversations with Cinema & Media Arts faculty, your academic advisor, and through the Office of Overseas Study.

 Student associations that can enrich your academic and professional experience include: